ZlomenyMesic/Kreveta/README.md

 ### `ucinewgame`

 Signals that the engine will be playing a whole game of chess, instead of just analyzing a single position.
-This allows the engine to toggle various options on or off, depending on the current task.
-The engine doesn't need to respond with anything.
+This allows the engine to toggle various options, depending on the current task.
+The engine doesn't respond with anything.

 ### `position [fen | startpos] moves ...`

-Used to set up a chess position, which can be later searched.
+Used to set up a chess position, which must be done prior to any search.
 The starting position is set up using `position startpos`.
-Setting up a position using a FEN string is done so: `position fen <fen_string>`.
-The FEN string MUST include the position, side to move, en passant square and castling rights.
+Set up a position using a FEN string so: `position fen <fen_string>`.
+The FEN string must include the position, side to move, en passant square and castling rights.
 Fullmove and halfmove clocks are optional.
 After both startpos and FEN strings may follow a list of moves played from the position.
-This list must begin with the 'moves' token, e.g. `position startpos moves e2e4 e7e5 g1f3`.
+This list must begin with the `moves` token, e.g. `position startpos moves e2e4 e7e5 g1f3`.

 ### `go [depth n | movetime t | wtime x btime y ...]`

-Tells the engine it should start searching the current position.
-None of the arguments are mandatory, and if none are provided, the default time budget is used. `wtime` indicates white's time left, `btime` is black's time left, `winc` tells white's time increment after a move and `binc` is black's time increment.
-The search can also be run as `go movetime <x>`, which sets exactly the time the search should take. `go depth <x>` runs a search with unlimited time, but a strictly set maximum search depth. `go infinite` starts a neverending search.
+Starts searching the current position.
+None of the arguments are mandatory, and if none are provided, the default time budget is used. `wtime` indicates white's time left, `btime` is black's time left, `winc` tells white's time increment after each move and `binc` is black's time increment.
+The search can also be run as `go movetime <x>`, which precisely specifies the time the search should take. `go depth <x>` runs a search with unrestricted time, but a strict maximum search depth. `go infinite` starts a neverending search.
 All time arguments shall be passed in milliseconds.

 ### `stop`